 I pride myself on my ability to create valuable content and communicate effectively on multiple platforms.
 I’m trained in mediums like broadcast, video, photography, writing, editing, design and social media, but it’s my people skills that set me apart from the pack.

 Drake has given me many internship opportunities that I will forever be grateful for.
-Last Summer, I worked at WGN—Chicago as a Web Producer in charge of social media.
+One summer, I worked at WGN—Chicago as a Web Producer in charge of social media.
 Here, I learned what it takes to be a professional in a newsroom.
 I wrote stories for their webpage, I cut video, and I did a lot of social media managing for the WGN Morning News.

 Currently, I have an internship at the Avenues of Ingersoll and Grand as a marketing and event planning consultant.
 II write copy for their website, design web pages, write grant applications, plan Ingersoll Live!
 2018, and post regularly on their social media.
 I’m very excited about this opportunity to apply everything I’ve learned to this marketing and event planning internship.